Preliminary site

 Figure 3.10: Fire in built-up areas however results in massive cost.

-We usually classify soil as an abiotic component of the environment, but it does not consist only of weathered rock.
-It includes rock remnants, gases, water, dissolved inorganic salts, living organisms and their remains.
-It is home to two thirds of all living species on earth, including bugs, bacteria, fungus, and many other organisms.
-It thus consists of much more than weathered rock and could be classified as either biotic or abiotic part of the environment.
+Soil is typically classified as an abiotic component of the environment, but it comprises more than just weathered rock.
+It contains rock remnants, gases, water, dissolved inorganic salts, living organisms, and their remains.
+It serves as the habitat for two-thirds of all living species on Earth, including bugs, bacteria, fungi, and various other organisms.
+Thus, it could be classified as either a biotic or abiotic part of the environment.

-Humans depend totally on the abiotic elements of nature.
-But none of these can be utilized without energy.
-All activities require energy.
-This we basically access by means of the food that we eat.
-But, because of our insatiable hunger for progress we extract huge amounts of energy from limited fossil resources.
-Therefore the environmental crisis could be referred to as an ‘energy’ crisis.
+Humans rely entirely on the abiotic elements of nature.
+However, none of these elements can be utilized without energy.
+All activities necessitate energy, which we primarily obtain through the food we consume.
+Nevertheless, due to our relentless pursuit of progress, we extract vast amounts of energy from finite fossil resources.

-However, the by-products of these energy sources, have many negative impacts on the health of people and the rest of the environment.
-The air is being polluted with an overabundance of carbon-dioxide, methane, lead particles, and other harmful gases which also pollutes soil and water systems.
+The atmosphere is becoming polluted with an excess of carbon dioxide, methane, lead particles, and other harmful gases, which also pollute soil and water systems.

 Figure 3.11: The energy we require for progress is currently mostly derived from coal.

-All-in-all, it suppresses the proper functioning of ecosystems, creating unhealthy living conditions, and global warming that is changing the climate of the world.
-We know the negative impact that the usage of fossil fuels have on our life-sustaining environment.
-There are environmentally friendly energy alternatives already developed.
-For as long as we refuse to adjust our pace of development in line with our capacity to generate clean energy, we will remain on a downward spiral of environmental neglect and self-destruction.
+Overall, this disrupts the proper functioning of ecosystems, creates unhealthy living conditions, and contributes to global warming, altering the world’s climate.
+We are aware of the negative impact that the use of fossil fuels has on our life-sustaining environment.
+Environmentally friendly energy alternatives have already been developed.
+As long as we refuse to adjust our pace of development to align with our capacity to generate clean energy, we will remain on a downward spiral of environmental neglect and self-destruction.

-Figure 3.12: Out arrogant attitude of being the dominant apex of nature must change from an EGO-mindset to one of merely being an ECO-sensitive link in the system of life.
+Figure 3.12: Our arrogant attitude of being the dominant apex of nature must change from an EGO-mindset to one of merely being an ECO-sensitive link in the system of life.

-The message is clear: because of our behaviour many of the building blocks of ecosystems are being jeopardized, and our very own existence is on the line.
-The sooner we learn and adapt to the directives of nature, the sooner we will be able to survive the looming environmental crisis.
+The message is clear: due to our behavior, many of the building blocks of ecosystems are being jeopardized, and our very existence is at stake.
+The sooner we learn from and adapt to the guidance of nature, the sooner we will be able to survive the looming environmental crisis.

-The Worldwide Fund for Nature (WWF) has stated that one of the main reasons for the continued environmental deterioration is that people in general fail to recognize the value of services that ecosystems provide to the human population.
-As “ecological dominant” we are exploiting these to the point of exhaustion for our own comfort instead of slotting in harmoniously as part of the system.
-We should not consider ourselves as more important than any specie and should not claim any special privileges.
-Nature is not just there for us.
-We are also a part of nature.
+The World Wide Fund for Nature (WWF) has stated that one of the main reasons for the ongoing environmental deterioration is that people, in general, fail to recognize the value of the services that ecosystems provide to the human population.
+As ecological dominants, we exploit these services to the point of exhaustion for our own comfort instead of integrating harmoniously as part of the system.
+We should not consider ourselves more important than any other species and should not claim any special privileges.
+Nature does not exist solely for our benefit; we are also a part of nature.

 “When the animals come to us,